Quick start

 pip install parfun

-pip install parfun[dask,scaler,pandas]
+pip install "parfun[dask,scaler,pandas]"

-with the set_parallel_backend()
+with set_parallel_backend()

-or within a Python context with
+or temporarily using a Python context manager with

 set_parallel_backend_context()